Help people to look and feel their best with the SHB50115 Diploma of Beauty Therapy.

-Take your beauty career to the next level with the Diploma in Beauty Therapy.
-You'll learn the latest trends in nail services, waxing, lash and brow treatments, makeup, massage, facial treatments, and skin care, as well as specialised Spa units.
+Coming away as a qualified Senior Beauty Therapist, you’ll learn the latest trends in nail services, waxing, lash and brow treatments, makeup, massage, facial treatments, and skin care.

 You'll also learn valuable customer service and retail skills, which will make you a valuable asset to any salon team.